-For years one of my favorite Fort Worth mysteries.
+For years it was one of my favorite Fort Worth mysteries.
 And the solution to that mystery is (not) buried under this tombstone:

 The mystery began in 1997 when this tombstone was installed at Rose Hill Cemetery.

-Curious people noticed the tombstone with the unusual name and no dates of birth and death—the two bookends of a life included on most tombstones.
+Curious people right away noticed something about the tombstone beyond the unusual name: The tombstone has no dates of birth and death—the two bookends of a life included on most tombstones.
 Curious people asked cemetery officials about it.
-Rose Hill’s general manager acknowledged that no interment card was on file for the Nick Beef plot but would not divulge the purchaser of the plot.
+Rose Hill’s general manager (1) explained that no interment card was on file for the Nick Beef plot but (2) would not divulge the purchaser of the plot.

-Ewwwwww.
-In a country still trying to come to terms with a crime now thirty-four years in the past, that’s a good way to start rumors.
+In a country that was still trying to come to terms with a crime committed in 1963, that’s a good way to start rumors.
 And start they did and swirled for years around the still-young Internet as journalists and assassination buffs dug into the Nick Beef mystery.

-Early on came a theory: A stand-up comedian in New York City who used the stage name “Nick Beef” bought the plot next to Oswald’s and placed the Nick Beef tombstone there.
+Then came a theory: A stand-up comedian in New York City who used the stage name “Nick Beef” had bought the cemetery plot next to Oswald’s and had placed the Nick Beef tombstone there.

-According to this theory the comedian had bought the tombstone so that he could tell his audiences how people could locate Oswald’s grave after cemetery staff had stopped providing directions: by asking cemetery staff where to find Nick Beef, not Lee Harvey Oswald.
+According to the theory the comedian had bought the tombstone so that he could tell his audiences how people could locate Oswald’s grave after cemetery staff had stopped providing directions: by asking cemetery staff where to find the tombstone of Nick Beef, not Lee Harvey Oswald.
 After people navigated to the Nick Beef headstone, the Oswald headstone was to the immediate left.

 In 2013 Nick Beef himself finally spoke up—and not from the grave.
-Patric Scott Abedin had formerly lived in Fort Worth and Arlington, was a “nonperforming performance artist” in New York City.
-He used the stage name “Nick Beef,” even had a credit card bearing that name.
+Patric Scott Abedin had formerly lived in Fort Worth and Arlington.
+Per the theory, he was a “nonperforming performance artist” in New York City.
+And per the theory, he used the stage name “Nick Beef,” even had a credit card bearing that name.
 But beyond those facts, the theory begins to crumble.
-In an interview he told the New York Times that in 1963, when he was six years old, his father, Samuel Abedin, was a navigator stationed at Carswell Air Force Base.
+In an interview in 2013 Abedin told the New York Times that in 1963, when he was six years old, his father, Samuel Abedin, was a navigator stationed at Carswell Air Force Base.
 Patric was in the crowd that greeted Kennedy when the president landed at Carswell on November 21.
 Patric was perched on the shoulders of an airman when Kennedy passed within a few feet of him.